jo3moor3/3D-LORE/docs/source/index.rst

-Welcome to Lumache's documentation!
+3D LORE
 ===================================

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+**3D LORE** is a wiki for 3D artists, riggers, technical animators, topology enthusiasts, video game developers, Motion graphics, VFX, and more
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+I ill post evrything I learn here , and hope to keep growing it overtime.
+If eventully anyone cares to make additions, send me it at: **jo3moore@gmail.com** and I'll conider adding/changing it (with credits of course)

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+Check out the :doc:`Fundamentals` section for further information, including general vocab/terms for :ref:`Topology` , :ref:`Rigging` and :ref:`Animation`

 .. note::